lawrencec/wordpress_to_rst/readme.md

 The following will split and convert to json with any html fields converted to Rst format.

 	python parse.py -f myblog.xml -o myblog.json -c	-s

+## Requirements:

+The Rst conversion is done via <a href="http://johnmacfarlane.net/pandoc/">pandoc</a>, so this will need to be installed if conversion to Rst is required.